aota/deepfreezefest.ca/location.md

 - 95th street 117<sup>th</sup> ave, south west parking lot
 - Street parking down 118<sup>th</sup> Ave except for closure area (see below)

-**Note: Saturday evening there is an Eskimos game, which means you cannot park on residential streets south of 118<sup>th</sup> Ave to 112<sup>th</sup> Ave in the Stadium area without a permit.
-You will be ticketed and/or towed.**

 There are many spaces to park, but if you can walk or take transit it helps those who cannot a great deal.

-## Road Closures at Kaleido
+## Road Closures at Deep Freeze Festival

-118<sup>th</sup> Ave will be closed from 90-94<sup>th</sup> Street from Friday, September 13, 2013 at 3pm until Sunday, September 15, 2013 at 8pm to make way for the Kaleido Family Arts Festival.
+118<sup>th</sup> Ave will be closed from 90-94<sup>th</sup> Street from Saturday, January 11, 2014 at 8am until Sunday, January 12, 2014 at 8pm to make way for Deep Freeze!

 ![map of road closures]({{ site.assets }}img/kaleido-road-closures.png)